BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-This hands-on lab walks you step by step through the process of creating a Windows Azure Virtual Machine that includes Visual Studio 2013 RC and SQL Server 2012 Express.
-You will use the virtual machin you create in this lab as the development for other labs.
+This hands-on lab walks you step by step through the process of creating a **Windows Azure Virtual Machine** that includes **Visual Studio 2013 RC**, **SQL Server 2012 Express**, and **SQL Server 2012 Management Studio Express**.
+You will use the virtual machine you create in this lab as the development environment for other labs.

-In the following exercises you will explore the basic elements of setting up an **Windows Azure Virtual Machine** using the Windows Azure Gallery for Vitual Machines.
-Once a basic virtual machine has been setup, we will install SQL Server 2012 Express Edition and SQL Server Management Studio.

 <a name="Objectives"></a>
 ### Objectives ###